dhellmann/pymotw-3/source/glob/index.rst

 .. module:: glob
     :synopsis: Use UNIX shell rules to find filenames matching a pattern.

-:Purpose: Use UNIX shell rules to find filenames matching a pattern.

 Even though the :mod:`glob` API is small, the module packs a lot of power.
 It is useful in any situation where a program needs to look for a list of files on the file system with names matching a pattern.
 To